bocadilloproject/bocadillo/README.md

 # Bocadillo

-A web framework for the hungry.
-To be consumed one bite at a time.
+A Python web framework filled with salsa. 🌮